Web Content Accessibility Guide

 - ensures text links make sense on their own

 - captions all videos and post transcripts for all audio files

 - only uses ACCESSIBLE PDF and Microsoft Office files if the content cannot be included as a webpage

 The page content above is in one big block of text and formatted with Heading 3.
 With all of the text formatted as Heading 3, this could interrupt how to some visitors with screen reading technology access the information, and it can also cause problems for your search engine results.

 Using headings in a proper manner (to denote the flow of content) gives us a page of content that is easier to read for all users, and will not interfere with screen reading technologies.
 The content on this page was reorganized with a logical structure of headings and subheadings.
 The content was broken up in a way that is easier for users to scan through to find the information they are looking for quickly.

 This large block of text is hard to read and may even cause site visitors without visual imparments to skip the content.

 The content was reorganized and reduced to only the most critical information.
 A bulleted list was created to add a little more emphasis to each list item.

-As of July 2017, UF Health websites no longer allow you to add media to a page or post without an alt tag present.
-Adding the alt tags allows a site visitor equal access to the site content because they will know what that image was of.
+As of July 2017, UF Health websites no longer allow you to add media to a page or post without alternative text present.
+Adding the alt text allows a site visitor equal access to the site content because they will know what that image was of.